-The Gold Hope Project is a registered 501(c)(3) nonprofit organization and is a group of photographers aiming to gift families battling pediatric cancer diagnoses free portrait sessions for their little warriors.
+The Gold Hope Project is a registered 501(c)(3) non profit organization.
+We are a group of photographers aiming to gift families battling a pediatric cancer diagnoses free portrait session for their little warriors.

 Many families with ill children are emotionally, physically and finanicially strapped; it is the heart of The Gold Hope Project to take at least one worry off their shoulders and gift them something magical – the smilies of their children frozen in time.

 The Gold Hope Project’s goal is to make sure that these already over-burdened families have an everlasting documentation of the joy and whimsy of their children while simultaneously raising awareness of and funds for pediatric oncology research and treatment.

 Childhood cancer is cruel and strikes at random.
 While there have been many medical advances in the field of cancer research, the specific treatments of prediatric cancer are still very agressive and can have many lasting negative side effects.
 Despite the astonishing number of children being treated each year – approximately 40,000- resoures specifically pediatric research and the implementation of better treatments remain largely underfunded.
 It is up to many private organzation to fill in the monetary gap.
 It is our vision to work with the community to give grants for pediatric oncology reserach.